FRENSIE/FRENSIE/README.md

 **Advanced:**

 1. download the [Open MPI 2.1.x source](https://www.open-mpi.org/software/ompi/v2.1/)
+2. create a directory for MPI (e.g. software/mpi): `mkdir /software/mpi`
-2. move the openmpi-2.1.x.tar.gz file to the mpi directory (e.g. software/mpi)
+3. move the `openmpi-2.1.x.tar.gz` file to the mpi directory: `mv openmpi-2.1.x.tar.gz /path-to/mpi`
-3. move to the mpi directory
+4. move to the mpi directory: `cd /path-to/mpi`
-4. extract the files from the tar file with `tar -xvf openmpi-2.1.x.tar.gz`
+5. extract the files from the tar file with `tar -xvf openmpi-2.1.x.tar.gz`
-5. make a symbolic link to the new directory: `ln -s openmpi-2.1.x src`
+6. make a symbolic link to the new directory: `ln -s openmpi-2.1.x src`
-6. create a build directory: `mkdir build`
+7. create a build directory: `mkdir build`
-7. move to the build directory (e.g. software/mpi/build)
+8. move to the build directory (e.g. software/mpi/build): `cd mpi/build`
-8. run `../src/configure --prefix=absolute-path-to_software/mpi`
+9. run `../src/configure --prefix=absolute-path-to_software/mpi`
-9. launch the build of MPI with `make -j n`, where n is the number of threads to use while building
+10. launch the build of MPI with `make -j n`, where n is the number of threads to use while building
-10. run `make check`
+11. run `make check`
-11. install MPI with `make install`
+12. install MPI with `make install`
-12. add the following line to the .bashrc file: `export PATH=absolute-path-to_software/mpi/bin:$PATH`
+13. add the following line to the .bashrc file: `export PATH=absolute-path-to_software/mpi/bin:$PATH`
-13. add the following line to the .bashrc file: `export LD_LIBRARY_PATH=absolute-path-to_software/mpi/lib:$LD_LIBRARY_PATH`
+14. add the following line to the .bashrc file: `export LD_LIBRARY_PATH=absolute-path-to_software/mpi/lib:$LD_LIBRARY_PATH`
-14. run `exec bash`
+15. run `exec bash`

 ### Building HDF5 - optional
 **Basic:**